The Gordon and Betty Moore Foundation’s Diagnostic Excellence Initiative

 The Moore Foundation’s Initiative also addresses the need to improve diagnostic performance; reduce costs and redundancy in the diagnostic process; improve health outcomes; and save lives.
 Under this award, ACR will develop a clinical quality measure to improve adherence to evidence-based recommended follow-up imaging for incidentally detected abnormal findings.
 ACR's announcement of the award may be found here.

-Closing the Results Follow-Up Loop
+Closing the Recommendations Follow-Up Loop

 Become a Measure Tester

-Currently, under development, the Closing the Results Follow-Up Loop Measure Set will undergo testing for validity and reliability.
+Currently, under development, the Closing the Recommendations Follow-Up Loop Measure Set will undergo testing for validity and reliability.
 The measure set will be included in the ACR National Radiology Data Registry’s (NRDR) General Radiology Improvement Database (GRID).
 Under the Moore Foundation’s measure development award and to support the measures’ potential use in accountability programs like those of the Centers for Medicare and Medicaid Services’ (CMS), ACR must acquire testing data that demonstrate that they can be successfully implemented into programs according to their specified measurement level (e.g., physician, group, facility, or system level).
-The Closing the Results Follow-Up Loop measure development and NRDR teams invite current GRID users and others to serve as measure testers to begin reporting data on the new quality measures as soon as they become available.
+The Closing the Recommendations Follow-Up Loop measure development and NRDR teams invite current GRID users and others to serve as measure testers to begin reporting data on the new quality measures as soon as they become available.

 If you would like to learn more about this measure testing opportunity or to sign up to become a measure testing facility, please share your facility’s name, staff contact name, and email address in this form.
 ACR’s measure development staff will maintain this list and communicate with the staff contact listed with more information when it becomes available.

 Public Comment Period Information